Introduction to ACME

 Details are shown when the mouse hovers over a measurement:

-Right-clicking on a measurement opens a menu:
+Right-clicking on a measurement opens a menu.
+This also works if multiple measurements are selected.

 Right-click --> Export selected measurement(s)